pippinbarr/cart253/topics/making/from-idea-to-plan.md

 - Moving and displaying the fly
 - Moving and displaying the frog
-- Move and display the tongue
+- Moving and displaying the tongue
 - Checking if the tongue hit the fly and responding

 So lets write that down as a series of steps: